larpchronicles/rules/02_check-in.md

 ### Meal Tickets
 * Tavern food & meals are not included in the event fee.
 Please be sure to set up your Meal Ticket at check-in.
-* Tavern meals are typically $5.00 with water.
-Soda is usually available for an additional $0.25 or  $0.50.
+* Tavern meals are typically $7.00 with water.
+Soda is usually available for an additional $0.50.

 ## Camp Site Rules During Check In